 I can't imagine a professional or personal shelf without a copy of this beautiful, informative nonfiction picture book.
-The Big Book Of Books written and illustrated by Yuval Zommer is a celebration of our natural world.
+The Big Book of Bugs written and illustrated by Yuval Zommer is a celebration of our natural world.
 I would plan on multiple copies.
 Bug expert Barbara Taylor is named as a consultant.

 To learn more about Yuval Zommer please follow the link attached to his name.
-To view one of the interior pages please follow this link to the publisher's website.
 At The Guardian Children's books page, Yuval Zommer visits to provide colorful instructions in How to draw...bugs.

 UPDATE: Enjoy this short book trailer and see interior images come to life.